MihhailSokolov/software-security-labs/lab0x01/reports/bug_20.md

 In `circle.c:52` and `circle.c:75`

 ## Expected vs Observed
-We expect program to cdraw a circle with diameter of `2 * radius`.
+We expect program to draw a circle with diameter of `2 * radius`.
 We observe that it draws circle with diameter of `2 * radius + 1`.

 ## Steps to Reproduce